globus/globus-timer-cli/pypi/README.md

 - Show help for any of the above commands with `globus-timer job submit --help` etc.

-As an example, a complete command would look something like this:
+As an example, a complete command would look something like this (excluding:

 ```
 globus-timer job submit \